Counterfactual Forecasting for Panel Data: Experiments

-with $\thetahatith$ of different benchmarks.
-We compare performance of \focus is compared with mSSA \citep{agarwal2020multivariate} and SyNBEATS \citep{goldin2022forecasting}. mSSA conducts forecasting by imposing a deterministic latent dynamics, and SyNBEATS requires a fully observed panel up to $T$ and post treatment observations for other units.
+We compare the Mean Squared Forecast Error (MSFE) of \focus with mSSA \citep{agarwal2020multivariate} and SyNBEATS \citep{goldin2022forecasting}. mSSA conducts forecasting by imposing a deterministic latent dynamics, and SyNBEATS requires a fully observed panel up to $T$ and control observations in post treatment period for other units.
+The details of the simulation setting, performance metric and additional results are deferred to App. \ref{sec:simulation_plus}\footnote{Codes available at: \href{https://github.com/navonildeb/FOCUS}{github.com/navonildeb/FOCUS}} .

-\textit{Setup.} The outcomes are generated from a one-factor model $Y_{i,t} = \Lambda_i F_t + \varepsilon_{i,t}$, $\Lambda_i \overset{\iid}{\sim} \normal{0}{0.5^2}$ and $\varepsilon_{i,t} \overset{\iid}{\sim}\normal{0}{0.1^2}$.
-We consider three data generating processes (DGP)-- (a) DGP-1 involves factors from an AR(1) process and the observation pattern $W$ is MCAR(0.7), (b) DGP-2 has factors as a sum of AR(1) process and a quadratic trend, with the observation pattern being simultaneous adoption, and (c) DGP-3 has factors with ARMA(3,1) process with a quadratic component and MCAR observation pattern with observation probability 0.7.
-We consider DGP-3 to demonstrate the performance of \focus under model misspecification.
+\textbf{Setup.} We consider four data generating processes: (a) DGP-1 involves factors from an AR(1) process and the observation pattern $W$ is MCAR(0.7), (b) DGP-2 has factors as a sum of AR(1) process and a quadratic trend, with the observation pattern being simultaneous adoption, (c) DGP-3 has factors with ARMA(3,1) process with a deterministic quadratic trend and MCAR observation pattern with observation probability 0.7, and (d) DGP-4 has 2-dimensional factors with VARMA(1,1) process and a periodic component.
+We consider DGP-3 and DGP-4 to demonstrate the performance of \focus under model misspecification.
+The experiments are conducted for $N = 64$, $T \in \{2^5, \ldots, 2^9\}$ and across 30 trials.

-We implement our algorithm \focus in Sec. \ref{sec:method} with the AR order selected with \textit{Akaike information criterion} (AIC).
-For DGP-2 and 3, the deterministic component in $\hat F_t$ is estimated with \textit{penalized smoothing splines} \citep{hastie2017generalized, green1993nonparametric} and the residuals are used for capturing the stochastic part.
-For selecting the tuning parameter of the splines, we use a 10-fold block cross-validation \citep{racine2000consistent,roberts2017cross}.
-The experiments are conducted for $N = 64$, $T \in \{2^5, \ldots, 2^8\}$ with 30 trials.
-Additional details on the simulation setup are deferred to App. \ref{sec:simulation_plus}.